Osbond/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete is used to delete betty file in its path 9-firstdirdeletion is used to delete my_first_directory that is in the /tmp directorye 10-back is used to take you to the parent directoryof the current directory
+8-firstdelete is used to delete betty file in its path 9-firstdirdeletion is used to delete my_first_directory that is in the /tmp directorye 10-back is used to take you to the parent directoryof the current directory 11-lists is used to list all files in current, parent and boot directory